argoproj/argo-cd/docs/developer-guide/test-e2e.md

 # E2E Tests

-!!!warning
-    This documentation is out-of-date.
-Please bear with us while we work to update the documentation to reflect reality!

 The directory contains E2E tests and test applications.
 The test assume that Argo CD services are installed into `argocd-e2e` namespace or cluster in current context.
 One throw-away namespace `argocd-e2e***` is created prior to tests execute.
 The throw-away namespace is used as a target namespace for test applications.